 Their top-of-the-line models not only feel but perform comfortably and durably, albeit the reason why Merrell still stands out as a classic.

-However, their lighter-weight models and more casual designs have affected their popular reception, Merrell’s lightweight footwear has seen some backlash in regards to their durability and faulty weatherproof design.
+However, their lighter-weight models and more casual designs have affected their popular reception.
+Merrell’s lightweight footwear has seen some backlash in regard to its durability and faulty weatherproof design.
 Many customers say the quality control of their Asian-produced footwear is not what it once was.